Managing in South Korea

 Welcome to South Korea

 As its name suggests, South Korea sits below its neighbour, North Korea.
 It is a peninsula with the Yellow Sea to the west and the Sea of Japan to the east.
 It is separated from nearby Japan by the Korea Strait.
-It is Asia's third-largest economy – behind China and Japan – and the 11th largest globally.
+It is Asia's fourth-largest economy and the 11th largest globally.
 The country boasts a booming technology industry, has the fastest broadband in the world, and is home to several big global brands, including Samsung, LG and Hyundai.
 Its capital city, Seoul, is a hub for business and commerce, and is home to 10 million people – a fifth of South Korea's total population.

 South Korea has no official religion, but many citizens follow the philosophical teachings of Confucianism, which encourages social and familial harmony.